+55 Samuel Angus.
+Mystery-Religions, 59.
+See also Gritz, Paul, Women Teachers, and the Mother Goddess at Ephesus, 32-33.
 These religions are hard to define.
-For the purposes of this essay, we will refer in general to religious movements around the 1st century in the Greco-Roman world which emphasized secrecy and focused on a specific deity who was normally female.
+For the purposes of this essay, mystery religion will refer in general to religious movements around the 1st century in the Greco-Roman world which emphasized secrecy and focused on a specific deity who was normally female.
 The cult of Mithras is something of an outlier.
 The Artemis cult falls within this paradigm, as do the cults of Isis, and others which are not directly relevant here.
-For fuller treatments, see S Angus, Mystery-religions (over Publications: D, 2012), 33-60; and Ferguson, Backgrounds of Early Christianity, 297-300.
+For fuller treatments, see S Angus, Mystery-Religions (over Publications: D, 2012), 33-60; and Ferguson, Backgrounds of Early Christianity, 297-300.